fredefox/par-tut/README.md

 This task takes 325.8 ms. Can we do better?
 Well, to do better we have to modify our `parMap` slightly.
 We need a way to control granularity.
-We do that like this:
+We can do that like so:

 ``` {.sourceCode .literate .haskell}
 parMapChunked :: NFData b => Int -> (a -> b) -> [a] -> [b]